 In 2015, the library board decided to add a new activity room on to the south east side of the library.
 With input and direction from Patricia Smith, the library Director, and Katie Hahn, the Youth Services Manager, plans were made for the new room.
 It was designed to be large enough for all library programs and activities, and would also function as a venue community residents could use for their personal events.
 At just under 2,000 square feet, the spacious new room has a warming kitchen, two restrooms, and a storage/storm shelter room.
 Library funds and a mortgage funded the project.
 Wayne Nowlan from ATSE Consultants was the lead architect, and Bishop Brothers was the general contractor.
 The beautifully decorated room was a grand addition for the library and the community, and continues to be one of the most popular spaces within the library.

 Many community members have generously given their time and served on the library board throughout the years.
-The library has had 3 library Directors; Francis Blundy, from 1934 to 1968; Wilma Young, from 1968 to 1993, and Patricia A. Smith, from 1993 to present.
+The library has had 4 library Directors; Francis Blundy, from 1934 to 1968; Wilma Young, from 1968 to 1993, and Patricia A. Smith, from 1993 to 2018; and Cheryl Harlow from 2018 to present.